black-parrot-sdk/black-parrot-sdk/README.md

 ### Building the SDK

     make checkout # initialize submodules
+    # Set whatever variables your platform requires in Makefile.platform
+    #   or select a pre-configured platform from {dromajo_cosim, zynqparrot}
     make sdk  # you can use the -j N flag to parallelize make prog # only makes a subset of programs.
 See Makefile for the full list of commands